 Typical testbed setup or application scenarios

 This figure illustrates typical testbed setup or application scenarios with end-to-end application framework.
-Various sensors (e.g. temperature, humidity, light, and strain gage) collect sensing/monitoring data; the motes receive and process the data points, then transmit it to the gateway wirelessly through the IEEE 802.15.4 wireless sensor network using TCP/IPv6.
+Various sensors (e.g. temperature, humidity, light, and strain gage) collect sensing/monitoring data points; the motes receive and process the data points, then transmit it to the gateway wirelessly through the IEEE 802.15.4 wireless sensor network using TCP/IPv6.
 The gateway provides network address translation (NAT64) so that the IPv6 packets can be forwarded to the cloud server with its IPv4 Ethernet interface and then store in the cloud informationbase.
-Computers, tablets, or smart phones can be used to access the sensing/monitoring information through Internet.
-Users can also send control commands to cloud server, which will then pass them to the gateway and from there to the automaton that is equipped with a TIPoT mote.
-After messages are passed and interpreted by the appropriate client software on the golem, the control commands they carry are applied on the golem’s functionality.
+Computers, tablets, or smart phones can be used to access the sensing/monitoring data through Internet.
+Users can also send control commands to cloud server, which will then pass them to the gateway and from there to the golem that is equipped with a TIPoT mote.
+After messages are passed and interpreted by the appropriate client software on the automaton, the control commands they carry are applied on the automaton’s functionality.